fkurmann/fkurmann/README.md

 - Hi, I’m Fabrice Kurmann @fkurmann
-- Computer science and bioinformatics double major at UC Santa Cruz
+- Graduate Student in CS at UC Santa Cruz
 - This account is home to all my personal projects and selected school projects

 <!---